phetsims/sun/doc/Checkbox.md

 #### Trig Tour:
 ![alt text "Special Angles checkbox in Trig Tour in unchecked state."](images/tt-checkbox-specialAngles.png "Special Angles, unchecked, checkbox")

-    * Accessible name: Special Angles
+    * accessibleName: Special Angles
-    * Accessible help text: Explore with or without constrained angles.
+    * accessibleHelpText: Explore with or without constrained angles.
+    * accessibleContextResponseChecked: Point on circle contrained to special angles.
+    * accessibleContextResponseUnchecked: Point on Circle no longer condtrained.
     * Initial state: unchecked
-    * Accessible context response checked: "Point on circle contrained to special angles."
-    * Accessible context response unchecked: "Point on Circle no longer condtrained."

 ##### What a learner hears when interacting with the Special Angles checkbox:
     * On focus: "Special Angles, unchecked, checkbox"
     * When toggled to checked: "checked", then "Point on circle contrained to special angles."
     * When toggled to unchecked: "unchecked", then "Point on Circle no longer condtrained."

-## Considerations for Voicing Design (Core and Voicing)
-ToDo - do we need considerations for a checkbox, or general voicing considerations?

-### Core Voicing:
+### Design Consideration for Voicing Options
+The design tips for Description also apply to Voicing.
-* Voicing Name Response - always optional, must be unique, and ideally identical to the accessible name and the visually displayed name;
+* voicingNameResponse - must be unique, and ideally identical to the accessible name and the visual name.
-* Voicing Help Text Response - must indicate there are two available states like the examples above.
+* voicingHelpTextResponse - must indicate there are two available states like the examples above.
-* 2 Voicing Context Responses - ideally identical to the accessible context responses confirming what happens upon checking or unchecking the checkbox.
+* voicingContextResponseChecked = accessibleContextResponseChecked
+* voicingContextResponseUnchecked = accessibleContextResponseUchecked

 ### Voicing
-* A checkbox should get all the Voicing Response pieces it needs to be fully voice-able (see above) during the _Core Description_ design phase.
+* A checkbox should get all the Voicing Response options it needs to be fully voice-able (see above) during the _Core Description_ design phase.
 * Typically, the same descriptions designed for _Core/Interactive Description_ can be used as-is for checkbox voicing responses.
 Options are available to make them different, if needed.

 #### How a Checkbox Sounds with the Voicing Feature